dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 which is not a problem, since this is exactly what was happening before making `@safe` the default.

 One could argue that changing defaults is inherently a breaking change.
-Still, breakage should be minimized.
+Still, breakage should be minimized and have a transition path.

+With this DIP, the transition path is the first option together with qualifying the parameter `const` or `immutable`.

 ## Prior Work